- Supply Chain Platform

 - Omni™ Retail

 In the world of warehouse management software (WMS), choosing the right solution can be a complex task.
 As a part of a selection team, it's crucial to have access to trusted research and analysis to make informed decisions.
 This is where we believe the Gartner® Magic Quadrant™ and Critical Capabilities reports become indispensable.

 So, what's the difference between these two valuable resources, and why should you use both the Gartner® Magic Quadrant™ and Critical Capabilities reports when selecting potential vendors of warehouse software?
 Let’s take a look.

-Using the MQ report, you can quickly identify which vendors have established a strong position in the market and who has the potential to shape the market's future.
-This report can provide you with valuable insights into vendor reputation, stability and strategic direction and who you feel is the right kind of fit as a partner for your project and organization.
+This report can provide you with valuable insights into different vendor profiles and evaluate who you feel is the right kind of fit as a partner for your project and organization.